 |CI Meeting||Present sucessfully finished and failed features to all business stakeholders, agree on upcycle (2 x 2 weeks)|

 |Last sprint zone|

 As ceremony, some teams don't include the PO in the standup.
-In my humble opinion, having an daily opt in keeps you grounded.
-However, you need a strong Scrum Master (or the community manager, in the case of one of my latest project) that can tell you to shut up.
+In my humble opinion, having a daily opt in keeps you grounded.
+However, you need a strong Scrum Master (or the community manager, in the case of one of my latest projects) that can tell you to shut up.
 Failing my own advice, please try to remain in the background and let the Scrum Master lead.

 From a opportunistic angle, standups disrupt your morning planning overview - the perfect excuse to get from under boring meetings you'd otherwise "love" to attend.

 Stakeholders: PO (optional), Scrum Master (leader), Tech Lead, Developer, Functional Analyst, Storyteller (optional), Designer (optional) Tester

 Undoubtedly one of the most archive oriented tasks, the maintenance of proper changelogs.
 A task of the Scrum Master, it is also up to the PO to understand the contents and break each topic down, even if it is only based on high level understanding.